midnightrun/notes-achieving-devops/NOTES.md

 Determine what success looks like and then generate metric that give you the view of how the team is working.
 Never create metrics out of the blue because you will run into the danger of getting what you measure. #suggestion

-Before setting up a KPI ask yourself what the team will do differently based on the metric. #provokingthought

 Be aware of vanity metrics, easy to gather and essentially local problems and encourage to cheat. #lessonlearned

-Keeping the build pipeline green should be priority #1 for a team, not delivering new features. #provokingthought

 Strive for a mission-driven team, which will choice the tools to achieve they goals not a tools-driven team. #suggestion

 An anti pattern for a release process to look for are releases at night or the weekend. #behaviour

-Defect to zero is a myth and just generates a culture of distrust, manual handovers and blame. #provokingthought

 Embrace the cattle not pets thinking, that it is far more easy to destroy something an rebuild it, than manually fix it by hand. #suggestion